aganm/yarnspin/docs/programmer.md

 1. Enable windows memory leak detection, if applicable.
 2. Pre-initialize OpenGL, if applicable.
-3. Parse the command line options of yarnspin (`i,r,d,c,n,w,f,p`) with getopt library.
+3. Parse the command line options of yarnspin (`i,r,d,c,n,w,f,p`) with getopt.h library.
 4. Validate the use of the option `-p` or `--package`.
 5. Run yarnspin in image editor mode if `-i` or `--images` were specified.
-If using images mode, the main function loops over `app_run` from the app library with the `imgedit_proc` callback.
+If using images mode, the main function loops over `app_run` from the app.h library with the `imgedit_proc` callback.
 Then main **returns** after `app_run` finishes.
-6. Now yarnspin compiles and compresses your game files into a yarn package with the buffer library, and writes it on disk.
+6. Now yarnspin compiles and compresses your game files into a yarn package with the buffer.h library, and writes it on disk.
 The version string is written into the save file data.
-7. Load and decompress an external yarn data file if present with the buffer library, or check to load from the end of executable if no external data file is present, also with the help of the buffer library.
+7. Load and decompress an external yarn data file if present with the buffer.h library, or check to load from the end of executable if no external data file is present, also with the help of the buffer.h library.
 8. If `-c` or `--compile` were specified, don't run the game, just **return** here, after compiling the yarn.
 9. Load the yarn state from the decompressed yarn data buffer: this is a function of the `yarn.h` engine file.
 Then destroy the data buffer, it won't be needed no more.